kaminari/kaminari/README.md

 ## Installation

-Put this line in your Gemfile:
+To install kaminari on the default Rails stack, just put this line in your Gemfile:

 ```ruby
 gem 'kaminari'